AlexWorx/ALib-Class-Library/docs/pages/alib_mod_alox.md

   the statement is placed (hence the <em>Scope Domains</em>), can be addressed.
 Although it is not often recommended to do so, sometimes this possibility is be very helpful.
-For example to do a quick, temporary setting or for settings that are made explicitly "programmatically", meaning those who are depending on state conditions of a software)
+For example to do a quick, temporary setting or for settings that are made explicitly "programmatically", meaning those who are depending on state conditions of software)

 In general, as already described, controlling the \e Verbosity using configuration variables is preferred over using method <b>%Lox::SetVerbosity</b>.
 This is the reason why \alox